eNMS-automation/eNMS/docs/objects/pools.rst

    :alt: test
    :align: center

-We add a new condition on the ``Location`` of a node to exclude all nodes that are located outside of France or spain:
+We add a new condition on the ``Location`` of a device to exclude all devices that are located outside of France or spain:

 .. image:: /_static/objects/pools/filter_location.png
    :alt: test